AvaloniaUI/avalonia-docs/docs/reference/controls/detailed-reference/treedatagrid/README.md

 ## NuGet Package Reference

 You must install the _NuGet_ package for the data grid, there are several ways of doing this.
-You can use <mark style="color:green;">**Manage NuGet Packages**</mark> from the project menu of your IDE:
+You can use **Manage NuGet Packages** from the project menu of your IDE:

 ![](<../../../../.gitbook/assets/image (4).png>)